 Day 13: Visit the Floating Village of Kampong Phluk

 After breakfast, you'll take a drive to Kampong Phluk, a village located 10 miles (16 km) north of Siem Reap on Tonlé Sap Lake.
-Kampong Phluk is noteworthy because the buildings that house the village's some 3,000 residents are built on stilts about 20 feet (six meters off the ground).
+Kampong Phluk is noteworthy because the buildings that house the village's some 3,000 residents are built on stilts about 20 feet (6 m) off the ground.

 The reason for this unique architecture is the mangrove forest that surrounds the village.
 During the dry season when the lake is low (March–July), the buildings in the villages seem to soar over the treetops.
-During the wet season (Aug – February) when the water level rises, the stilts become hidden under the water and Kampong Phluk's becomes the "floating village"
+During the wet season (August-February) when the water level rises, the stilts become hidden under the water and Kampong Phluk becomes the "floating village"